scikit-hep/pyhf/docs/JOSS/paper.md

 # Acknowledgements

 We would like to thank our fellow developers in the Scikit-HEP community for their continued support and feedback.
-Matthew Feickert has received support to work on `pyhf` provided by NSF cooperative agreement OAC-1836650 (IRIS-HEP) and grant OAC-1450377 (DIANA/HEP).
+Matthew Feickert and Kyle Cranmer have received support for work related to `pyhf` provided by NSF cooperative agreement OAC-1836650 (IRIS-HEP) and grant OAC-1450377 (DIANA/HEP).

 # References